Join a life-changing experience in Namibia and make a real difference to the lives of some of Africa’s most endangered animals.

 If you are unsure of your individual visa requirements, we recommend speaking to your local Namibian embassy at least 2 months prior to travel.

 You will take part in a range of activities on this project including some construction and maintenance tasks, therefore, a moderate level of fitness is recommended.
-There are no specific skills are required; all we ask is that you arrive with a willingness to get involved with all activities and that you aren’t afraid to get your hands dirty!
+There are no specific skills required; all we ask is that you arrive with a willingness to get involved with all activities and that you aren’t afraid to get your hands dirty!
 Respect for wildlife and the community, as well as the ability to work as part of a team are also important qualities for any volunteer.

 There are no specific vaccination or medical requirements needed to join this project.
 The vaccinations required will depend on the individual medical history of each volunteer.
 We recommend that you consult with your doctor/GP regarding your own vaccination needs as this will ensure you are protected and prepared to travel.
 In conjunction with this, we also recommend that you take a look at the Fit for Travel website for more helpful information on how best to prepare for your experience.